JuDFTteam/masci-tools/studentproject18w/README.md

 These remarks apply to all frontends.

-Though the Desktop and Web Frontend are functionally identical, there might be small differences in how the controls are used and how they are labeled.
+Though the desktop and web frontend are functionally identical, there might be small differences in how the controls are used and how they are labeled.

 ### File Input

 The frontends currently expects band structure data in the HDF output format of [Fleur](http://www.judft.de).
-The density of states data is expected to be in the CSV output format of [Fleur](http://www.judft.de), one file per spin.
-If no density of states files are supplied, the frontend will just draw a band structure plot (BandPlot) and omit the adjoined density of states plot (DOSPlot).
-Thus, in the following BandDOSPlot stands for both kinds of plot.
-The Web Frontend will only show controls for data that is present in the input (e.g., DOS and spin controls).
+The DOS data is expected to be in the CSV output format of [Fleur](http://www.judft.de), one file per spin.
+If no DOS files are supplied, the frontend will just draw a band structure plot and omit the adjoined DOS plot.
+Thus, in the following band-DOS plot stands for both kinds of plot.
+The web frontend will only show controls for data that is present in the input (e.g., DOS and spin controls).

 ## Desktop Frontend